Cyb3rC3lt/Cyb3rC3lt.github.io-/_posts/2022-12-09-offensivenim.md

     status = NtClose(pHandle)
 {% endhighlight %}

 You may notice that I am injecting into the current process by getting its ID like so: "let cProcess = GetCurrentProcessId()".
 This is because I found that injecting into something like Notepad I found was a massive red flag to Defender.
-So although I would get my connection back as soon as I did something very basic with Sliver such as upload a file the session would be killed.
+So although I would get my connection back, as soon as I did something very basic with Sliver such as upload a file the session would be killed.

 I found this could be circumvented by just letting syscalls do its thing and creating a new process.
 I realise most EDR vendors would eat this indicator for breakfast but for evading Defender it was sufficient.